nearmint/angular-fast-serve/README.md

 # Faster Serve for Angular Development

-This repository is a basic Schematic implementation that is based on this (https://javascript-conference.com/blog/how-to-create-your-own-angular-schematics/)[guide].
+This repository is a basic Schematic implementation that is based on this [https://javascript-conference.com/blog/how-to-create-your-own-angular-schematics/](guide).

 ### Setup

 To use locally,

 1. git clone this repository to the folder where you create your projects
-2. cd into the folder
+2. `sudo npm install -g @angular-devkit/schematics-cli`
-3. npm run build
+3. `sudo npm install -g @schematics/angular`
-4. npm install
+4. `cd angular-fast-serve`
-5. cd ..
+5. `npm install`
-6. add the following to your package.json in your projects folder (parent directory of this repo):
+6. `npm run build`
+7. `cd ..`
+8. Edit the package.json in this parent folder (your projects folder), if you don't have a package.json there, use npm init to create a basic one and add the following to this file:
 ```
 "scripts": {
     "test": "schematics ./angular-fast-serve/src/collection.json:fast --debug=false"
   }
 ```

-7. now you can run `npm test` in your projects folder to create a new angular project with your custom configuration
+9. now you can run `npm test` in your projects folder to create a new angular project with your custom configuration

-8. inside the new project you can run `npm start` to run the following:
+10. inside the new project you can run `npm start` to run the following:
 `ng serve --live-reload=false -c fast -o` and the fast configuration is as follows:
 ```